-Provisioning Skype Room System accounts in Office 365
+Provisioning Skype Room System accounts in Microsoft 365 and Office 365

-Read this topic to learn about provisioning Skype Room System accounts in Office 365.
+Read this topic to learn about provisioning Skype Room System accounts in Microsoft 365 or Office 365.

-The following section covers Skype Room System account provisioning for an Office 365 tenant.
+The following section covers Skype Room System account provisioning.

 Your online tenant must meet the following requirements:

-The Office 365 plan must include Skype for Business Online Plan 2, Plan 3, or Office 365 E1, E3 or E5.
+The Microsoft 365 or Office 365 plan must include Skype for Business Online Plan 2, or Office 365 E1, E3 or E5.

 Your tenant must have the conferencing capability of Skype for Business enabled.